Subscribe to our newsletter for FREE pet updates

 Editor's Note: This article is a reprint.
 It was originally published October 27, 2020.

-Self-grooming is a normal feline behavior, so much so that cats spend a good chunk of their awake time licking, raking and pulling at their fur and skin to remove dirt and debris and keep their coats in good condition.
+Self-grooming is normal feline behavior, so much so that cats spend a good chunk of their awake time licking, raking and pulling at their fur and skin to remove dirt and debris and keep their coats in good condition.

-However, some cats eventually go overboard with their grooming, losing the ability to moderate the behavior and turning a natural hygiene practice into an abnormal compulsion.
+However, some cats eventually go overboard with their grooming, losing the ability to moderate their behavior and turning a natural hygiene practice into an abnormal compulsion.
 Kitties who excessively lick and groom themselves have a condition known as psychogenic alopecia, which is one of the most common feline compulsive disorders.

 Normal or Compulsive?
 How to Tell the Difference

 The average cat spends about 30% to 40% of the day grooming and much of the remaining time sleeping.
-That’s why it’s very common for pet parents to be unaware of an overgrooming situation until they notice significant hair loss, bald spots, or scabs.
+That’s why it’s very common for pet parents to be unaware of an overgrooming situation until they notice significant hair loss, bald spots or scabs.

 It’s also possible you won’t notice the behavior because when you’re at home with your cat, she feels more comfortable and relaxed and doesn’t need to act out her compulsion.

-Obvious signs of psychogenic alopecia are excessive licking and chewing.
+The obvious signs of psychogenic alopecia are excessive licking and chewing.
 More aggressive cats actually bite themselves and pull out clumps of hair.
 Other signs are areas of the coat that are chewed down to stubble, as well as skin wounds or ulcerations.

 Excessive Grooming Often Starts as a Displacement Behavior